-The first Honour Avenue in Kings Park was dedicated to 404 fallen soldiers in August 1919 on the fifth anniversary of the outbreak of World War I. The responsibility of maintenance was delegated to the RSL's West Perth Sub-Branch, now known as the Highgate Sub-Branch.
+The first Honour Avenue in Kings Park was an initiative of Mr Arthur Lovekin of the Kings Park Board and dedicated to 404 fallen soldiers on 3 August 1919, on the fifth anniversary of the outbreak of World War I.

 Applications for new plaques

-Dedication ceremonies are held four times a year for plaques approved by the Honour Avenues Group.
-There is a limit of 12 additional plaques per dedication ceremony.
+Dedication ceremonies are held regularly each year for plaques approved by the Honour Avenues Group, with a limit of 12 additional plaques per dedication ceremony.

-The criteria to apply for a new plaque are:
+The criteria to apply for a new plaque are that the person:

 Please contact the Honour Avenues Group for further information.